 See the links below for the list of NIHR SPCR funded projects at Cambridge:

-Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, has been re-appointed as Director and is leading the School, working closely with members to develop the business strategy and research and capacity programme.
+Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, was appointed as Director and is leading the School, working closely with members to develop the business strategy and research and capacity programme.

 Membership of the School

 The School is supported by NIHR research funding in the region of £22 million over the current five year term to conduct clinical trials and other well-designed studies in primary care and at the interface with secondary care.
 The School’s research currently covers the following interrelating research themes:

 - patient centred care;

 In addition to supporting research, funding in the region of £10 million will be awarded to research training and capacity development within the School.

 The Cambridge Primary Care Unit is extending academic capacity in primary care locally, and collaborating with other members of the School in generating high quality research evidence to underpin delivery of health care in the community.